farhansadikgalib/twinkle/README.md

 ---

-# Flutter Firebase Chat Application
+# Twinkle - A Flutter Firebase Chat Application

 This repository contains the code for a chat application built with Flutter and Firebase.
 It features real-time messaging, user authentication, message editing, a typing indicator, and a responsive user interface that adapts to different screen sizes and orientations.